 This translates to increased stress and anxiety levels when you’re not drinking.

-But what do so many of us do when we’ve had a stressful experience or day?
+What do so many of us do when we’ve had a stressful experience or day?
 We drink to take the edge off.
-And it does work temporarily.
-That initial euphoria helps us relax and set aside our worries temporarily.
+And it does work – temporarily.

 But in the long term, we’re actually increasing our stress levels.
 Over time, you’ll notice that your fuse gets shorter, and you become more aggravated by everyday annoyances.